Public Affairs Assistant

 About Long Beach Airport

 Founded in 1923, Long Beach Airport (LGB) is the oldest airport in California.
-Among its many awards, LGB was named a Top 10 airport in the 2020 USA Today 10Best Readers' Choice travel award contest for Best Small Airport.
+Among its many awards, LGB was named one of the 2022 Top Ten airports in the country by readers of Condé Nast Traveler magazine.
 LGB offers non-stop service to several U.S. cities while supporting a healthy general aviation community with more than 300,000 annual operations.
 The Airport is also a source of substantial economic activity and employment, with the LGB Aviation Complex generating $8.6 billion in economic impact and supporting 46,000 jobs.
 LGB is a self-supporting enterprise of the City of Long Beach and does not receive local tax dollars.
 The Airport prides itself in preserving its esteemed historic legacy and maintaining a safe, sustainable, and environmentally responsible operation.
 Follow us on Facebook, Instagram and Twitter @LGBAirport.